-- Access the online GoArmyEd portal at www.goarmyed.com - ♦ Complete the Common Application in the portal - Register for UMUC courses in the portal by selecting "Univ of MD Univ Coll-Europe" for your campus then entering the GoArmyEd class number listed on the online class schedule - Follow instructions in the portal to receive TA (If you are not using TA benefits, you may choose the self-funded payment option and make your payment directly through the MyUMUC portal.) - ♦ Pay all fees in full prior to the first class meeting
+- ♦ Access the online GoArmyEd portal at goarmyed.com - ♦ Complete the Common Application in the portal - Register for UMGC courses in the portal by selecting "University of Maryland Global Campus-Europe" for your campus then entering the GoArmyEd class number listed on the online class schedule - Follow instructions in the portal to receive TA (If you are not using TA benefits, you may choose the self-funded payment option and make your payment directly through the MyUMGC portal.) - Pay all fees in full prior to the first class meeting

-Note: The UMUC nonrefundable \$50 application fee is not covered by Army TA.
-This fee must be paid in MyUMUC.
+Note: The UMGC nonrefundable \$50 application fee is not covered by Army TA.
+This fee must be paid in MyUMGC.